-After-tax contributions are deducted from your eligible base pay after all applicable taxes are withheld.
+After-tax contributions are calculated as a percentage of your eligible base pay before deductions.
+These contributions are included in your income for tax purposes, and the income tax withholding amounts will be deducted from the remainder of your pay, not from the contribution amount.
 Earnings on after-tax contributions are tax-exempt while they remain in the Plan.